Dan J. Harkey

 Summary:

-Private parties serve as the source of investment capital while demanding money loan brokers facilitate and arrange real estate loan transactions using these private party investors as lenders.
+Private parties serve as the source of investment capital, while money loan brokers facilitate and arrange real estate loan transactions, utilizing these private party investors as lenders.
 Investors, in turn, receive a robust package of collateral for their investment, including a promissory note, a recorded deed of trust, and a title policy, all bearing their names as beneficiaries.
 This structure is not just designed to ensure the security of their investment but to provide a strong sense of reassurance, making them feel secure and at ease.

 Article: